Jette Bredahl Jacobsen

 environmental and resource economics with focus on environmental valuation, forest economics, climate economics.
 Particular research interests are valuation of non-use values (e.g. biodiversity), valuation and decision making where risk and uncertainty plays a central role, and the possibilities of aggregating effects.
 I work with problems all around the world – typically in collaboration with others with site specific knowledge.
 In terms of methods, I work in particular with stated preference methods (choice experiments, contingent valuation), but also revealed preference methods (hedonic pricing and travel cost), various operational analysis tools (e.g. to solve real option problems, or land use optimization)

-Currently (2020) I work with projects dealing with the development of a green net national product, the cost of flooding, valuation of pollination, demand of illegal rhinohorn powder in Vietman, climate adaptation in Mexico, recirculated water, valuation of recreation in Europe.
+Currently (2023) I work with projects dealing with the development of a green net national product, the cost of flooding, climate adaptation in Mexico, valuation of recreation in Europe, a couple of EU projects on resilience in forests ( RESONATE: resonateforest.org), on forest restoration (SUPERB), on rewilding (WildE) and another new one of future expectations to Europe's forests (EUFORE).

-I teach the following courses and I am happy to supervise within these topics: Applied economics of forest and nature (MSc), Applied economics and management of Arctic resources (MSc), Ecosystem services of forest and nature (MSc), The economic of climate change (MSc), Environmental valuation (PhD).
+I teach the following courses and I am happy to supervise within these and associated topics: Applied economics of forest and nature (MSc), Applied economics and management of Arctic resources (MSc), Environmental valuation (PhD).
+I also give guest lectures, e.g. in the Economics of Climate Change

 Possible conflicts of interest